RulerOf/d2mapapi-docker/README.md

 Then supply a copy of Diablo II 1.13c as a bind mount at `/game` inside of the container when you run it.

-For exmaple, if you have a copy of D2 at `/srv/d2`:
+For example, if you have a copy of D2 at `/srv/d2`:

 ```shell
 docker run -d --rm -v /srv/d2:/game --name d2mapapi d2mapapi:latest